cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 : The length of the vector, an integer.

 `chunk_length`:
-: the length of each vector chunk, an integer.
+: a parameter of the ParallelSum gadget, an integer.

 `bits`:
 : the bit length of each element of the vector, an integer.
 Each element is in